OMNI-SLO-Monitoring/monitoring-cpu-frontend/README.md

 # MonitoringCpuFrontend

 Frontend for Monitoring-CPU-Useage Service.
 Provides the ability to add/edit/delete CpuObersvationEndpoints, wich the Monitoring-CPU-Useage Service should observe.
+Communicates with Monitoring-CPU-Useage Service via Sockets, to recieve the latest Cpu Status for each CpuObservationEndpoint.

 ![Frontend for Monitoring-CPU-Useage Service Screenshot](https://github.com/ccims/monitoring-cpu-frontend/blob/master/readme-screenshot.png)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+## Usage

+When running the frontend, make sure the Monitoring-CPU-Useage Service (Backend) is also running and for best demo services, also have the Database Service (or any other Service with Cpu Monitoring capabilities) running, to observe Cpu Load changes.

 ## Development server